deltacv/EOCV-Sim-Docs/features/variable-tuner-1.md

 ## Sample Usage

 Let's say we need to tune a threshold for finding the ring stack in the 2020-2021 "Ultimate Goal" game.
-For this, we will use the YCrCb color space since it's one of the most used ones in FTC and it behaves better under different lightning conditions. \(see [this article](https://learnopencv.com/color-spaces-in-opencv-cpp-python/) for more extended explaination and comparation of different color spaces\).
+For this, we will use the YCrCb color space since it's one of the most used ones in FTC, and it behaves better under different lightning conditions. \(see [this article](https://learnopencv.com/color-spaces-in-opencv-cpp-python/) for more extended explanation and comparing of different color spaces\).

 We can write a simple pipeline for achieving this, taking advantage of the variable tuner.
 Here's an example code with detailed comments: